-Dodge the chaos of sun seeking crowds and pro surfers, and avoid the often crowded (but albeit very lovely) adjacent sea baths, instead lay claim to this idyllic sandy inlet.
+Dodge the chaos of sun-seeking crowds and pro surfers, and avoid the often crowded (but albeit very lovely) adjacent sea baths, instead lay claim to this idyllic sandy inlet.
 Sheltered from the elements and surrounded by lush greenery and ancient cliffs, Froggies Beach is a quiet haven.

 While the jewel in the Whitsundays crown may be Whitehaven Beach, Dingo Beach, located off the beaten track of the mainland, offers a perfect stretch of the tropics to set up your towel.
 Boasting miles of sandy beaches, crystal clear waters and bountiful fishing, this tropical stunner is well worth the detour.

-Pro tip: You can only get there by car, so if you didn’t bring your own, hire one from the many outlets in Airlie Beach and explore one of the hidden wonders of the Whitsundays at your own pace, for a day or a few nights.
+How to get there: You can only get there by car, so if you didn’t bring your own, hire one from the many outlets in Airlie Beach and explore one of the hidden wonders of the Whitsundays at your own pace, for a day or a few nights.

 While it’s a popular spot with the locals, Horseshoe Bay on Magnetic Island comes as an unexpected surprise.